 Trauma Care at UPMC

-UPMC Mercy and UPMC Presbyterian are both Level I trauma centers, while UPMC Hamot and UPMC Altoona are Level II.
+UPMC Mercy and UPMC Presbyterian are both Level I trauma centers, while UPMC Hamot, UPMC Altoona, and UPMC Williamsport are Level II.
 UPMC Children’s Hospital of Pittsburgh serves as a Level I pediatric trauma center.
 Trauma centers at UPMC are equipped to treat the most seriously injured patients, with operating rooms and specially trained doctors and nurses ready at all times.

 UPMC has written the book on trauma care — literally.
 Andrew Peitzman, MD, of UPMC published “The Trauma Manual” in 1998.
 The book, currently available in its 4th edition, is the first comprehensive guide to trauma center care.
 The manual includes sections on the specifics of patient injury and resuscitation, as well as common problems that trauma staff may encounter with a high-risk patient.